H. S. Lee: Early life and education

 Henry Lee Hau Shik was born on 19 November 1900 in Hong Kong, the eldest son of prominent and wealthy businessman Lee Kwai-Lim and Kam Kwok-Chun.
-His family ran a silk-trading firm, Kam Lun Tai, and was also involved in remittance and mining, with offices in Hong Kong and Singapore.
+His family ran a silk-trading firm, Kam Lun Tai, which later branched into remittance and mining, with offices in Hong Kong and Singapore.
 He had two brothers and two sisters.

 Lee's great-grandfather had been a senior official during the reign of Emperor Tongzhi of the Qing dynasty while his grandfather was a famous scholar and philanthropist in his hometown of Zhenlong, Xinyi in Guangdong.

 Lee received his secondary education in Guangzhou in 1914, before attending Queen's College in Hong Kong.
 He completed degrees in Economics and Law at the University of London and St John's College, Cambridge, where he came to know the future King George VI.

 Lee's first job was as a government servant in Hainan, which he quit after three days as his boss would only play mahjong all day.
 He then worked at P&O Bank in Hong Kong.